Politics of Somaliland: Current Cabinet

 The Council of Ministers run the day-to-day operations of the country.
 The cabinet is nominated by the president and the president has the authority to nominate, reshuffle and also dismiss the ministers.
 Ministers are approved by the House of Representatives which is the lower house of the Parliament.
 The cabinet is composed of ministers, deputy ministers and also state ministers.
-The number of ministers in Somaliland changes from time to time, and now there is composed of the 23 Ministries, as the cabinet is reshuffled.
+The number of ministers in Somaliland changes from time to time as the cabinet is reshuffled.

-As of 1 December 2019, the cabinet consists of:
+As of 17 May 2026, the cabinet consists of: